Recently updated on August 15, 2025

 So what is the discovery phase?
 The discovery phase is a term that speaks for itself: to discover, to make the unknown – known and the invisible – visible.

-The discovery Phase is the first step of the project development cycle, it comes before the first line of code is written.
+The discovery phase is the first step of the project development cycle, it comes before the first line of code is written.
 It helps you to find the most efficient and cost-effective solution to your business needs and to come up with the full system design architecture, interfaces, and data to meet specific requirements.

 If you’re wondering if you should consider the discovery phase for your project, try to find yourself in the list below: